HimanshukrRana/Frontend-interview-Questions/README.md

 19: What is Promise, Why we should have to use it instead of call back

-20: What is Prototype inheritance
+20: What is Prototype inheritance in JavaScript?

 21: What is the prototype chain